thornedlove/Chrome83inputbleed/README.md

 # Chrome83inputbleed
-When an input (text) field is selected in Chrome83 its border bleeds
+When an input (text) field is selected in Chrome83 its borders bleed